Thanatisia/dockexec/README.md

         - Execution
             + service {options} : Manage/Handle all services in cli-tools
                 - Options
                     + exec        : Start/Begin executing the specified command/executable and arguments provided; Ensure that '--set-command' and '--set-command-args' is specified before this
                     + ls          : List all services; (WIP) Filter services
+                    + -h | --help : Display help for 'dockexec service'
         - General
+            + `-f [custom-file-name] | --import-file [custom-file-name]` : Import a custom configuration file; Must be placed at the front to ensure it is sourced first
-            + '--change-container <new-container-name>'               : Change and execute command to a new container; Might need to use '--change-shell' if the new container/image does not have your shell
+            + `--change-container <new-container-name>`                  : Change and execute command to a new container; Might need to use '--change-shell' if the new container/image does not have your shell
-            + '--change-shell <new-shell-path>'                       : Change the current shell for the current instance
+            + `--change-shell <new-shell-path>`                          : Change the current shell for the current instance
-            + '--set-command [utility-name]'                          : Set a command/binary to execute in the specified target container
+            + `--set-command [utility-name]`                             : Set a command/binary to execute in the specified target container
-            + '--set-command-args <command-and-arguments-to-execute>' : Set the arguments you want to parse into the command/executable to execute in the specified target container
+            + `--set-command-args <command-and-arguments-to-execute>`    : Set the arguments you want to parse into the command/executable to execute in the specified target container
     - Flags
         - General
             + --get-shell        : Get the currently set default shell
+            + --get-command      : Get the current default command/executable
+            + --get-command-args : Get the current default argument to parse into command/executable
             + --get-container    : Get the currently set default container
             + -h | --help        : Display this help message
             + -v | --version     : Display current program version

 ### Usage
-- Execute command after setting your options
+- Execute command after setting your default configuration and options
     ```console
     dockexec {options} service exec
     ```